fhamami/cyzod/_posts/2016-10-05-Progressive-Web-App.md

 For example by some reason I need App with time management feature just for my self, because I have a different App from my company to arrange a time as workers, but the App do I use for myself have a lot of features I do not need.
 It make me lost lot storages.

 Ok done, what if we use PWA we just downloaded what we feature of we need, and will removed when we doesn't need again in some period.
 It make effective storage.
 That why I thing PWA will beat most of native app.
+Then what about hybrid? hybrid app is combine between native and web.
+PWA is completely web but user can have experience like using native app.

 > A Progressive Web App uses modern web capabilities to deliver an app-like user experience.
 They evolve from pages in browser tabs to immersive, top-level apps, maintaining the web's low friction at every moment.

 It's important to remember that Progressive Web Apps work everywhere but are supercharged in modern browsers.
 Progressive enhancement is a backbone of the model.
+(PWA.rocks)[PWA.rocks] got list of many web use progressive web apps.

 ### What is a Progressive Web App?